smhurf/lewagon_challenges/00-Setup/02-Git/README.md

 touch today.py
 ```

-Open this file in your text editor and declare + implement a function `my_name_is` which takes zero parameter and returns a constant `str`: your GitHub nickname.
+Open this file in your text editor.
+You will need to declare and implement a function called `my_name_is` which takes zero parameter and returns a constant of type `str`: The value of this constant will be your GitHub nickname.

 Run `make` until one test passes (no need for the second one to be successful).